isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-reuse-release-equivalence-principle}
 ### Reuse/Release Equivalence Principle

-A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).
+A fundamental heuristic for designing the structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

+It demands that distinct large components are "released" and put under version control, in particular if they are used from multiple points within the system.
+Even if not publicly released, such components should be extracted from the system and be provided through an external dependency manager with proper version control.

+The REP contains two different insights:

+1. On the large scale, [modularity](#term-modularity-quality-attribute) and [low coupling](#term-coupling) require more than type separation.
+2. [Reusability](#term-reusability-quality-attribute) of components (even if all "reuse" is internal) translates to overall [maintainability](#term-maintainability-quality-attribute).

 Category: Design-Principle